 Note that the first homework includes the lecture on spatial convergence, and that there is a new homework!

-4. (Oct 1st) Temporal IntegratorsWe will finish the discussion of temporal integrators by first starting with more classical schemes and then discussing more sophisticated splitting methods.
+4. (Oct 1st) Temporal IntegratorsWe will finish the discussion of temporal integrators by first starting with more classical schemes such as Runge Kutta and multistep, and then discussing more general splitting methods.
+There is a homework relating to implicit time stepping schemes.

 We will discuss how to solve the types of linear systems that